 Five Things You Need to Know About China’s First Online-Payment Clearinghouse

 There is no doubt that China has become the world’s largest online-payments market, whether measured by user numbers, transaction value or annual growth rate.
-Data from the central bank showed that from 2013 through 2016, the number of transactions handled by nonbank payment service providers increased from 37 billion yuan ($5.4 billion) a year to 185.5 billion yuan.
-The total value of these transactions surged from 18 trillion yuan to 120 trillion yuan.
+Data from the central bank showed that from 2013 through 2016, the number of transactions handled by nonbank payment service providers increased from 37 billion a year to 185.5 billion a year.
+The total value of these transactions surged from 18 trillion yuan ($2.85 trillion) to 120 trillion yuan.

 The success of online payments is backed by the rapid development of internet and mobile technologies in China, as well as the booming domestic consumer market and the rise of a new generation of young consumers who were quick to adopt the new payment method.
 However, the increasing prevalence of online-payment options has also posed challenges for users in terms of privacy protection, information security and risk controls in the financial system.